-• What is the Military Shave?
+- What is the Military Shave?

-• Why did the Military Require Men to Shave?
+- Why Did the Military Require Men to Shave?

-• History of the Military Shave
+- History of the Military Shave

 What is the Military Shave?

 The modern US military tends to expect male soldiers to be clean and presentable at all times, even when in the field.
-And when it comes to grooming, they expect them to be clean shaven.
+And when it comes to grooming, they expect them to be clean-shaven.

 Hix Magazine credits Italian master barber Joseph Abbatangelo for developing this technique.
-He created this to market his shaving gel which he said must be used for this technique rather than standard shaving lather.
+He created this to market his shaving gel, which he said must be used for this technique rather than standard shaving lather.

-Why did the Military Require Men to Shave?
+Why Did the Military Require Men to Shave?

 History of the Military Shave

-As a tradition, however, shaving in the military has its roots that go far back before World War 1.
+As a tradition, however, shaving in the military has roots that go far back before World War 1.

-Then again, in the days of the early American Republic, Army soldiers were required to shave three days a week, especially when they were stationed in the garrison.
+The most famous account is when Alexander the Great told his men to shave off their beards before the battle.
+Then again, in the days of the Early American Republic, regulations required Army soldiers to shave three days a week, primarily when they were stationed in the garrison.

-Mustaches were also disallowed.
+Military mustaches were also disallowed.
 Before the Civil War, only soldiers assigned to cavalry regiments were allowed to wear one.

-When World War 1 came along, with its new and deadly methods of warfare, the military had to adapt and went back to shaving it all off, a tradition that continues on to this very day.
+When World War 1 came along, with its new and deadly methods of warfare, the military had to adapt and went back to shaving it all off, a tradition that continues to this very day.

 Critiques Against the Military Shave

-It is like asking the army physician to certify the soldier for an exemption from shaving because the razor bumps have become a serious medical condition that needs to be treated.
+It is like asking the army physician to certify the soldier for an exemption from shaving because the razor bumps have become a severe medical condition that needs to be treated.

 The only hitch is, it’s not easy to get one.

-So What’s the Best Razor to use for a Military Shave?
+So What’s the Best Razor to Use for a Military Shave?

 How to Do a Military Shave?